pyrocko/grond/docs/source/config/targets/index.rst

       :math:`{\bf d}_{raw, synth}` and the restituted observed waveforms.
 Only these parts are used in the misfit calculation.
 The taper window duration is configured for each seismic station individually by phase arrivals.

       The tapering is source-model dependent, since the tapering time is given with respect to the theoretic phase arrival time.
 This arrival time depends on the source location, which is often part of the optimisation itself and therefore may change continuously with each iteration.
 Therefore, restitution, tapering and filtering are done for each misfit calculation anew.
-Grond uses the pyrocko `CosTaper`_ taper.
+Grond uses the Pyrocko `CosTaper`_ taper.
 The ``fade_out`` time can be configured or it is calculated as the inverse of the minimum frequency of the chosen bandpass filter.

   **Frequency filtering**
       ``fmin`` and ``fmax`` in Hz define the desired bandpass filter.